 Baltimore County Executive Kevin Kamenetz

-Under Kevin’s leadership, Baltimore County has grown and thrived.
-Immediately upon his inauguration, the County took significant steps to embrace the technology era with 23 initiatives to reduce costs, increase efficiency and expand service.
-Property tax rates have not been raised in 25 years, and income tax rates have remained the same for the last 21 years.
-Baltimore County has maintained its Triple AAA bond rating — a task accomplished by just 39 counties in the nation.
-Since 2010, there has been significant private investment countywide, including $600 million in Towson, $600 million in Owings Mills, and $100 million in White Marsh.
-During Kevin’s first three years in office, Baltimore County has spent more than $400 million on school renovation and construction.
-The Kamenetz Administration has also worked to reduce the number of schools without air conditioning from 52 percent in 2010 to 27 percent in 2014, and to make great strides in public safety, with the most recent five-year data showing a 22 percent drop in violent crime countywide.
+Under County Executive Kamenetz’s leadership, Baltimore County has grown and thrived.
+Property tax rates have not been raised in 26 years, and income tax rates have remained the same for the last 22 years.
+Baltimore County has maintained its “triple Triple-A” bond rating — a task accomplished by just 38 counties in the nation.
+Since 2010, there has been billions of dollars in private investment countywide, including $800 million in Towson, $700 million in Owings Mills, $242 million in the Southwest Enterprise Zone and $100 million in White Marsh.

 Lifelong County Resident

 Born in Lochearn, where he attended Campfield Elementary School, County Executive Kamenetz graduated from the Gilman School and earned degrees from Johns Hopkins University and the University of Baltimore School of Law.
 Throughout his school years, he worked in his father’s drug store in Overlea.
-Kevin resides in Owings Mills with his wife, Jill, and sons, Karson and Dylan.
+Mr. Kamenetz resides in Owings Mills with his wife, Jill, and his sons, Karson and Dylan.